Nicolas-Puccio/caravaneer-2/README.md

 6. **Extra UMi Alpha**: Start the game with a free UMi Alpha in the bunker storage, plus the storage got bigger to accomodate the vehicle.

-7. **Faster Walk Animation**: Walk animations during battle are twice as fast. (still not released)
+7. **Faster Walk Animation**: Walk animations during battle are twice as fast.

-8. **More info on Trade Window**: Trade window also displays water/food needed. (still not released)
+8. **More info on Trade Window**: Trade window also displays water/food needed.